 NeuroCore

-A local-first AI platform designed for persistent understanding, controlled tool access, structured reasoning, real system awareness, and governed execution.
+A local-first governed AI platform designed for persistent understanding, controlled tool access, structured reasoning, real system awareness, user-aware context, and governed execution.

 Core philosophy